Ukraine hacks add to worries of cyber conflict with Russia

 But even without any attribution of responsibility, suspicions were cast on Russia, with its history of peppering Ukraine with damaging cyberattacks.
 Ukraine’s Security Service, the SBU, said preliminary results of an investigation indicated involvement of “hacker groups linked to Russia’s intelligence services.”
 It said most of the websites had resumed operations, and that content was not altered and personal data not leaked.
 The SBU said the culprits “hacked the infrastructure of a commercial company that had access, with administrator privileges, to websites affected by the attack.”

 The White House said it was still assessing the impact of the defacements but described it as “limited” so far.
-It did not immediately comment on a separate, and curious, development — the arrests by Russian intelligence officials of alleged ransomware gang members, an operation Moscow said was done at the request of U.S. authorities.
+A senior administration official, meanwhile, said the White House welcomed news of the arrests in Russia of alleged ransomware gang members, an operation Moscow said was done at the request of U.S. authorities.

+The official, who briefed reporters on condition of anonymity, said one of those arrested was linked to the hack of Colonial Pipeline that resulted in days of gas shortages in parts of the U.S. last year.
+The arrests are thought by the White House to be unrelated to the Russia-Ukraine tension, according to the official.

 Russia’s past cyber operations against Ukraine include a hack of its voting system before 2014 national elections and of its power grid in 2015 and 2016.
 In 2017, Russia unleashed one of the most damaging cyberattacks on record with the NotPetya virus, which targeted Ukrainian businesses and caused more than $10 billion in damage globally.
 Moscow has previously denied involvement in cyberattacks against Ukraine.

-Ukrainian cybersecurity professionals, aided by the U.S., have been fortifying the defenses of critical infrastructure ever since.
+Ukrainian cybersecurity professionals, aided by more than $40 million in U.S. State Department assistance, have been fortifying the defenses of critical infrastructure ever since.
 NATO Secretary-General Jens Stoltenberg said Friday the alliance will continue to provide “strong political and practical support” to Ukraine in light of the cyberattacks.

 Experts say Russian President Vladimir Putin could use cyberattacks to destabilize Ukraine and other ex-Soviet countries that wish to join NATO without having to commit troops.
 Tensions between Ukraine and Russia are high, with Moscow amassing an estimated 100,000 troops near its extensive border with Ukraine.